idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_results.md

     style=width:60%
     caption=Velocity magnitude at the minimum core radius.

 Pronghorn's total simulation time is 15 minutes using 4 cores.
-Nek 5000 total simulation time using 128 cores is 12.5 hs.

 ## General Remarks